meksikann/rasa-cpd-bot-brain/data/nlu_data.md

 - show me if [main room](room_name) available in an hour?
 - would you be so king to ping me if [main room](room_name) is free now?
 - [the big one](room_name)
+- is conference room free?
+- are conference rooms available in an hour?
+- hey tell me if negotiation rooms are busy now. thanks

+## intent: None
+- frfreveve frfrferr rvfvfvbfg
+- bullshit
+- fnrnf33233232

 ## synonym:first conference room
 - room one
 - room 1
-- big hall
+- big hallmake train-nlu
 - main conference room
 - first room
 - first hall
 - main hall
 - main room
 - the big one
+- main one

 ## synonym:second conference room
 - second hall
 - room 2
 - second room
 - small room
-- small conference room
+- small conference hall
+- room two